StardustXR/website/docs/01-get-started/04-manual.md

 sidebar_position: 4
 ---
 # Full Installation
-Unlike bundled [Telescope](Quickstart) that launches the Stardust XR server and a small selection of clients, the typical way to interact with Stardust XR currently is to first run the server, which will only give you a black void, as there are no applications or clients running within it.
-You can then launch any combination of the clients listed below, as they are all considered separate items but can run concurrently within the Stardust XR server.
+Unlike [Telescope](Quickstart) that launches the Stardust XR server and a small selection of clients, the typical way to interact with Stardust is to first run the server, which only provides a void by default, as there are no applications or clients within it.
+You can then launch any combination of the clients listed below, as they are all considered separate items but can run concurrently inside Stardust.
 <h3>
   <img
     src="/img/docs/Fedora_logo.svg"